 \begin{defn} Let $G$ be a Lie group and $X$ a proper $G$-space.
 A hermitian $G$-vector bundle $\zeta$ over $X$ is {\em ample} if the following property holds: for every point $x\in X$ the infinite-dimensional unitary $G$-representation $\Sym(\zeta_x)$ is a complete complex $G_x$-universe, where $G_x$ is the stabilizer group of $x$.
 In other words, every finite-dimensional unitary $G_x$-representation admits a $G_x$-equivariant linear isometric embedding into $\Sym(\zeta_x)$. \end{defn}

 \begin{prop} Let $G$ be a Lie group and $X$ a finite proper $G$-CW-complex. \begin{enumerate}[\em (i)] \item Let $\zeta$ be an ample hermitian $G$-vector bundle over $X$.
-Let $\xi$ be a hermitian $G$-vector bundle over $X$, or a countable Whitney sum of hermitian $G$-vector bundles over $X$.
+Let $\xi$ be a hermitian $G$-vector bundle over $X$, of finite or countably infinite dimension.
 Then there is a $G$-equivariant linear isometric embedding of $\xi$ into $\Sym(\zeta)$ over $X$. \item If $G$ is discrete, then $X$ has an ample $G$-vector bundle. \end{enumerate} \end{prop} \begin{proof} (i) We prove a more general relative version of the claim: given a $G$-subcomplex $A$ of $X$, every $G$-equivariant linear isometric embedding of $\xi|_A$ into $\Sym(\zeta)|_A$ over $A$ can be extended to a $G$-equivariant linear isometric embedding of $\xi$ into $\Sym(\zeta)$ over $X$.
 The case $A=\emptyset$ then proves the proposition.